Find an ADHD Therapist Near You

 During your first consultation, ask these questions to make sure the provider is right for you:

-• 1What percentage of your practice focuses on ADHD?
+- 1What percentage of your work focuses on ADHD or executive-function challenges?

 Preparing for Your First ADHD Appointment